-- a) be able to identify groups of people with a learning disability who are at a particularly high risk for dysphagia including people who are getting older as well as people who use particular medications or who are unwell and people with dementia - b) understand the main clinical causes of dysphagia - c) understand that other health conditions have been associated with dysphagia e.g. urinary tract infections, headaches, constipation, oesophagitis and reduced ability to fight infections - d) understand that adults with a learning disability should be considered a high-risk group for deaths from respiratory problems - e) understand the anatomy and physiology relevant to maintaining a safe swallow - be able to conduct protocol guided swallow screening/assessment according to locally agreed protocols using standardised documentation - g) be able to develop management approaches together with the individual with a learning disability to ensure they are person centred.
-Recommendations may include advice about: - i. food textures - ii. high risk foods - iii. the best posture or positioning - iv. utensils - v. pace of eating - vi. how to support people with a learning disability and dysphagia to eat and drink - vii. the best environment in which to eat and drink.
+- a) be able to identify groups of people with a learning disability who are at a particularly high risk for dysphagia including people who are getting older as well as people who use particular medications or who are unwell and people with dementia - b) understand the main clinical causes of dysphagia - c) understand that other health conditions have been associated with dysphagia e.g. urinary tract infections, headaches, constipation, oesophagitis and reduced ability to fight infections - d) understand that adults with a learning disability should be considered a high-risk group for deaths from respiratory problems - e) understand the anatomy and physiology relevant to maintaining a safe swallow - be able to conduct protocol guided swallow screening assessment according to locally agreed protocols using standardised documentation - g) be able to develop management approaches together with the individual with a learning disability to ensure they are person centred and to make a decision to eat and drink with accepted risk.
+Recommendations may include advice about: - i. food and drink textures - ii. high risk foods - iii. the best posture or positioning - iv. utensils - v. pace of eating - vi. how to support people with a learning disability and dysphagia to eat and drink - vii. the best environment in which to eat and drink - h) be able to liaise with relevant professionals regarding safe medication provision for those with dysphagia (e.g. pharmacist or GP).

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to supporting people with a learning disability and nutrition, hydration and dysphagia are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below:

-Dysphagia and people with learning disabilities, Public Health England (2016)
+- Dysphagia and people with learning disabilities, Public Health England (2016) - The International Dysphagia Diet Standardisation Initiative (IDDSI) Framework - Cerebral palsy in under 25s: assessment and management (NICE 2017)